Would you believe that shy May’s first job was as an usher in a burlesque theater?

 May’s high school graduation photo

-After graduating from high school, May went to work as a salesgirl at May’s Department Store in Brooklyn, NY.
+May probably attended New Utrecht HS in Brooklyn.
+After graduating, May went to work as a salesgirl at May’s Department Store in Brooklyn, NY.
 However, her first job was as an usher at the Elgin Theater which her other Cousin Millie Zucker’s husband owned.
 (To read more about this, check out the How They Met page. ) Being somewhat tall at 5′ 6″ and very pretty with high cheekbones, thick, wavy, brown hair and an hour-glass figure, she was also offered modeling jobs which she turned down.
 She was barely 18 years old when she met Bernard Blieden at her cousin’s house.

 After their wedding and honeymoon, they lived with Minnie in her 2 bedroom apartment.
 (Click on Wedding in the menu above to read about their wedding and also to view their wedding album, their honeymoon photos, and to read the telegrams they received on their wedding day.)